psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 TEXT

-As ever more bodies started to be retrieved fro the wreck, it seems that the names of the name recovered no londer tended to be recovered, even if they could be identified.
+As ever more bodies started to be retrieved from the wreck, it seems that the names of the name recovered no londer tended to be recovered, even if they could be identified.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000452/18780815/078/0004